Vretu-Dev/AslainUpdater/README.md

-# Aslain WoT Modpack Auto-Installer
+# Aslain WoT Modpack AutoUpdater

 Automatically downloads and installs the latest version of Aslain's World of Tanks Modpack in **~20 seconds**.